-- 1. Submit a completed Extension of Assignment Due Date Request form at least five (5) business days after the first class following determination of eligibility.
-This form may be obtained from the SSD office during normal business hours. - 2.
+- 1. Submit a completed Extension of Assignment Due Date Request form at least five (5) business days after the first class session following determination of eligibility.
+This form may be obtained by emailing ssd@csusb.edu during normal business hours. - 2.
 Students must discuss the extension of assignment due dates with their instructor and submit the form within SSD's submission deadlines.
-Exceptions are handled on a case-by-case basis.
+Exceptions are handled on a case-by-case basis. - 3.
+In the event that the student and instructor are unable to complete the agreement form, SSD will contact the instructor to determine the maximum extension that can be given. - 4.
+Students must complete work with the agreed upon alternate timeframe.

-- 3. In the event that the student and instructor are unable to complete the agreement form, SSD will contact the instructor to determine the maximum extension that can be given. - 4.
-Students must complete work within the agreed upon alternate timeframe.
+- 1. Eligibility for this accommodation is determined by the student's SSD Counselor on a case-by-case basis under the following conditions: 1) The narrative description of substantial limitations relating to academic performance provided in the student's disability verification document indicates a need for such an accommodation; and 2) discussion between the student's SSD Counselor and faculty group finds that the provision for extended time on a given writing assignment will not interfere with essential course requirements. - 2.
+Eligibility for extension of assignment due dates does not guarantee due date extensions for all assignments, given that such extensions may alter a course's essential requirements.

-- 1. Eligibility for this accommodation is determined by the student's SSD Counselor on a case-by-case basis under the following conditions: 1) The narrative description of substantial limitations to major life activities and current functional limitations relating to academic performance provided in the student's disability verification documentation indicate a need for such an accommodation; and 2) discussion between the student's SSD Counselor and faculty group finds that the provision for extended time on a given writing assignment will not interfere with essential course requirements. - 2.
-Eligibility for extension of assignment due dates does not guarantee due date extensions for all assignments, given that such extensions may alter a course's essential requirements. - 3.
-If it is determined that extending assignment deadlines compromises essential course requirements, the faculty group, including the student's instructor and the department chair, will document and provide a written summary of such determination to the student and SSD within five (5) working days of initial contact from SSD. - 4.
+- 3. If it is determined that extending assignment deadlines compromises essential course requirements, the faculty group, including the student's instructor and department chair, will document and provide a written summary of such determination to the student and SSD within five (5) working days of initial contact from SSD. - 4.
 Any questions or concerns regarding this accommodation should be directed to the student's SSD Counselor.